allez-chauffe/marcel/plugins/README.md

 The user of your project can also give your plugin whatever space they want.
 Due to this, you may have a lot of space, or a very tiny space, have a ratio of 1:1, 4:1, 5:3, ...
-For this reason, you should try to make your plugin as responsive as you can.
+For this reason, you should try to make your plugin as responsive as possible.